-A great way to further sustainability on campus is through student gengagement via club activities.
-"Green Elite" is currently the main student club with an environamental focus.
-Although dedicated to the idea of sustainability more broadly, they place special emphasis on putting thought into action via the campus community garden.
+A great way to further sustainability on campus is through student engagement via club activities.
+"Eco-Leaders" is currently the main student club with an environmental focus.
+Follow them on facebook HERE.

 The Center for Sustainability applauds such activity and seeks to be as facilitative as possible to see such organizations thrive.